 The authorized capital of the Corporation consists of an unlimited number of Common Shares.
-As of the date of this AIF, there are 53,412,850 Common Shares issued and outstanding.
-In addition, as of the date of this AIF, there were 1,496,489 Common Shares issuable on the exercise of Stock Options, 19,355,882 Common Shares issuable on the exercise of Warrants, 393,634 Common Shares issuable on the vesting of Restricted Share Units and (assuming a conversion price of \$0.85 per share) up to 1,912,941 Common Shares issuable on the exercise of the January 2022 Debentures.
+As of the date of this AIF, there are 83,198,475 Common Shares issued and outstanding.
+In addition, as of the date of this AIF, there were 2,157,797 Common Shares issuable on the exercise of Stock Options, 28,096,314 Common Shares issuable on the exercise of Warrants, 2,046,379 Common Shares issuable on the vesting of Restricted Stock Units and up to 1,249,411 Common Shares issuable upon the conversion of the January 2022 Debentures.